jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 : The option to hide the majority of BAYTON branding.
 A small co-branded icon will remain in the footer area of the application settings page.

 **Generic icon** _- 1.0.0.0_
-: The option to swap from the default MANAGED SETTINGS icon to that of a generic settings icon.
+: The option to swap from the default MANAGED SETTINGS icon to that of a generic settings icon. **MANAGED SETTINGS will close if open when this configuration applies.**

 ## Enter your organisation ID